 Phi Beta Delta International Honor Society

-Phi Beta Delta, founded at California State University, Long Beach in 1986, was established as an organization in 1987 with 38 chartered chapters, many of which had existed for a considerable time previously at the local level.
+Phi Beta Delta, founded at California State University, Long Beach in 1986, was established as an organization in 1987 with 38 chartered chapters.
 It is the first honor society dedicated to recognizing scholarly achievement in international education.
 As of August of 2009, 176 chapters have been chartered.

 Phi Beta Delta traces its background to the eighteenth-century founding of Phi Beta Kappa.
 In the nineteenth century, Greek fraternities divided into the social, professional, and academic Greeks.
 Phi Beta Delta is an academic and professional society, unique because it is resolutely interdisciplinary and international.
 Its formal organization brought together numerous pre-existing internally-oriented campus groups.
 Its goals are: